nextstepitt/verdaccio-run/README.md

 }
 ```

+## Build a Cache Image

+Build a project to prime the storage for Verdacci, and distribute it:

+1. Change the npm registry to the local address and launch Verdaccio (use the scripts above).
+1. Create a new project with a *package.json* file; only name an version are required attributes.
+1. Install all of the packages required for the project.
+1. Shut down Verdaccio.
+1. Zip the Verdaddio-run project folder and distribute it to the other computers; this will include Verdaccio and the storage cache.
+1. Proceed with distribution (next).

 ## Distribution

-### Option 1: Copy the project folder to each computer

 After priming the project folder with the necessary packages the
 the folder may be copied (usb, network, etc.) to a large number of computers working in a group (class?) where
 network connectivity is limited.
 Then each computer has its owned primed copy of the local cache of packages.

-Make sure that each computer also has Git, Node.js, and the IDE for development.
+Make sure that each target computer also has any necessary tools for development.

+### Option 1: Copy the project folder to each computer

+Zip the verdaccio-run folder to copy it; copying a million individual files across the network or to a USB flash drive will take too long.

+Copy the zip file to each computer, unzip it to a folder, change the npm registry, and run the Verdaccio server locally.

-### Options 2: Run a local server on the network
+### Option 2: Run one local server on the network

 If the local network is good (just poor Internet), then an
 alternative is to place this on one computer on a local network and have everyone point to it for the